shin1m/xemmai/doc/WalkThrough.md

 Using `return` statement:

     sum2 = @(n)
-        if n <= 0 return 0
+        if n <= 0: return 0
         n + sum2(n - 1) # Tail return can be omitted.
     sum2(10) # => 55

-An empty arguments list can be omitted when block notation is used:
+An empty arguments list can be omitted when block form is used:

     # Same as @() 55.
     fiftyfive = @